Healthy Homes Assessment Korokoro

 Rental Property Home Assessments Korokoro

-Property rental areas that are affected through Health Homes Standard.
-Healthy Homes Standards in Korokoro include each:
+Areas of rental properties that are impacted by The Healthy Homes Standard in Korokoro include each:

 • Bedroom